 While getting on the OIG’s list of excluded individuals can pose some serious problems for personal credibility and financial stability, it is not an irreversible situation.

-At the end of OIG exclusion term, the affected provider needs to apply for reinstatement to receive an authorized notice from the OIG stating the request was granted.
+At the end of the OIG exclusion term, the affected provider needs to apply for reinstatement to receive an authorized notice from the OIG stating the request was granted.
 Excluded providers may only begin the process of reinstatement 90 days before the end of the excluded period.
 Premature requests for reinstatement will not be considered, so it is important to be careful when to apply.

-The reinstatement process typically requires up to 120 days to complete, but can take longer.
+The reinstatement process typically requires up to 120 days to complete but can take longer.
 If the OIG grants the written request for reinstatement followed by a notice in writing, individuals or entities are taken off the list.
 However, it is advisable to double-check if this is the case.

-If the OIG denies written request for reinstatement, individuals or entities may apply again and redo the whole process after one year.
+If the OIG denies a written request for reinstatement, individuals or entities may apply again and redo the whole process after one year.

 While the process of reinstatement can be long and complicated, following the established procedures in order and at the right point in time can effectively result in getting off of the OIG exclusion list.
-It is important to follow directions, fill out the forms in their entirety, and not apply before 90 days prior to the end of excluded term.
+It is important to follow directions, fill out the forms in their entirety, and not apply before 90 days prior to the end of the excluded term.

 If a provider or entity is excluded by both a State Medicaid exclusion authority and the OIG LEIE, then they need to apply for reinstatement at both separately.
 The State Medicaid exclusion authorities do not remove an individual from the State list just because they have been removed from the OIG LEIE.
 Even if the reason the OIG added the individual to the LEIE was due to the State Medicaid exclusion, the reinstatement by the OIG has no effect on the separate State Medicaid exclusion and vice versa.

 After being removed from the OIG list of excluded individuals, individuals or entities need to reapply for the federal healthcare services they need.
 The federal government does not have a system that automatically notifies healthcare providers of the removal from the OIG exclusion list.
-Furthermore, it is important to check state’s databases to ensure that removal from the exclusion list is complete.
+Furthermore, it is important to check the state’s databases to ensure that removal from the exclusion list is complete.

 Healthcare licensing boards may approve individuals or entities for services by issuing them a provider number, but their services cannot be used until reinstatement is official.
-If individuals or entities submit forms incorrectly or provide inaccurate documentation to the OIG office, their reinstatement may be cancelled.
+If individuals or entities submit forms incorrectly or provide inaccurate documentation to the OIG office, their reinstatement may be canceled.
 This cancellation is not permanent, but they would have to wait one year before restarting the reinstatement process.

 An excluded provider or entity can apply at a certain point for reinstatement to be removed from the OIG LEIE list.
 However, it is not automatic and can be denied if it is prematurely requested.
 If a provider’s exclusion term has expired, there is a defined protocol to apply for reinstatement at the OIG site.
 Also, if the provider is excluded separately at a State exclusion authority, they must separately apply for reinstatement there.
 The OIG reinstatement is not the same as reinstatement by or at a State Medicaid exclusion authority.

-Providers that employ or contract with individuals or entities that such provider knows or should know are excluded from participation in federal health care programs may be subject to different penalties.
+Providers that employ or contract with individuals or entities that such provider knows or should know are excluded from participation in federal healthcare programs may be subject to different penalties.